COVID-19 pandemic in Oceania: Wallis and Futuna

 On 16 October 2020, the collectivity reported its first case.
 On 23 October, a second test on the first case returned a negative result, making the collectivity again COVID-free.

 A local community outbreak began on 6 March 2021, and the number of cases has since risen to 302 by 20 March.
 The first death was reported on 22 March.

 Kiribati

 On 1 February 2020, the government of Kiribati put all visas from China on hold and required new arrivals to fill in a health form and travellers from countries with the coronavirus to go through a self-quarantine period.
 Despite not having any cases, on 28 March President Taneti Maamau declared a state of emergency.

 On 10 September 2020, the government announced it will keep the borders closed until the end of the year to keep the country free of the virus.

-On 18 May 2021, a local seafarer on a ship quarantined off-shore in the port of Betio tested positive for the virus.
+In the month of May 2021, the first two cases of COVID-19 in Kiribati were confirmed, both cases coming from two people on a fishing trip, who were quickly isolated and contained.